pixelbar/pixelbar.github.io/_posts/2025-12-22-fortyfirst-print-pizza-evening.md

 title: The 41th 3D Print &amp; Pizza @ Pixelbar Rotterdam
 ---

-**Update due to the weather conditions the 41 3D Print & Pizza meetup is moved to 15 January 2026!**
+**Update 7 Jan: due to the weather conditions the 41 3D Print & Pizza meetup is moved to 15 January 2026!**

 **Normally the 3D Print &amp; Pizza is on the first thursday of the month, but in January 2026 this is New Years day.
 So it has been moved by a week**